Rose Valland: Train 40044

-On 1 August 1944, a few weeks before the Liberation of Paris on 25 August 1944, Valland learned that Heinrich Baron von Behr, the head of the ERR in France, was planning to remove to Germany as much artwork as he could, including many of the modern paintings which they had hitherto neglected.
+On 1 August 1944, a few weeks before the Liberation of Paris on 25 August 1944, Valland learned that Kurt von Behr, the head of the ERR in France, was planning to remove to Germany as much artwork as he could, including many of the modern paintings which they had hitherto neglected.
 Valland learned that the trucks which had collected the artworks were heading to the Aubervilliers train station on the outskirts of Paris.
 By the 2 August 1944, 148 crates of paintings containing in total 967 paintings, including works by Braque, Cézanne, Degas, Dufy, Gauguin, Modigliani, Picasso, Toulouse-Lautrec and Utrillo had been loaded on five goods wagons waiting to be hooked up to another 48 goods wagons containing confiscated furniture and personal possessions of deported citizens.
 Fortunately, these other goods wagons had not yet been loaded which meant the train never left the station on schedule.

-Valland was able to give a copy of the Nazi shipment order to Jaujard, which listed the train and goods wagon numbers, the contents of each crate and the destination of each goods wagon (either to Kogl Castle at Sankt Georgen im Attergau in Austria or the Nikolsburg depository in Moravia.)
+Valland was able to give Jaujard a copy of the Nazi shipment order, which listed the train and goods wagon numbers, the contents of each crate and the destination of each goods wagon (either to Kogl Castle at Sankt Georgen im Attergau in Austria or the Nikolsburg depository in Moravia.)
 This information Jaujard passed on to the Resistance.
-By the 10 August, the train was ready to depart but by then the French railway workers were on strike.
+By 10 August, the train was ready to depart, but by then the French railway workers were on strike.
 However, two days later the tracks were cleared and being delayed by higher priority trains carrying fleeing Germans and their personal possessions.
-The train which had the designation 40044 departed hauling a total of 53 wagons.
+The train which had the designation 40044 departed, hauling a total of 53 wagons.
 The overloaded train reached Le Bourget before it suffered a mechanical breakdown.
 By the time the Germans had fixed the problem 48 hours later, the French Resistance had derailed two trains which blocked the tracks up ahead leaving the train stranded at Aulnay-sous-Bois.

-Following the arrival of the Second Armored Division of the French Army in Paris a small detachment under the command of lieutenant André Rosenberg (the son of exiled art dealer Paul Rosenberg) was sent on the 27 August to check out and secure the train.
-After ejecting some old German soldiers who were escorting the shipment they opened up some of the crates and found many paintings which Rosenberg had last seen hanging on the walls of his family's apartment in Paris.
-Finding two crates pillaged and an entire collection of silvers missing it was arranged for 36 crates to be sent to the Louvre for safekeeping.
-However to Valland's frustration it was another two months before the remainder of the crates were removed from the train and transferred to a secure location.
+Following the arrival of the Second Armored Division of the French Army in Paris, a small detachment under the command of lieutenant André Rosenberg (the son of exiled art dealer Paul Rosenberg) was sent on 27 August to check out and secure the train.
+After ejecting some old German soldiers who were escorting the shipment, they opened up some of the crates and found many paintings which Rosenberg had last seen hanging on the walls of his family's apartment in Paris.
+Finding two crates pillaged and an entire collection of silvers missing, it was arranged for 36 crates to be sent to the Louvre for safekeeping.
+However, to Valland's frustration, it was another two months before the remainder of the crates were removed from the train and transferred to a secure location.